nailuj843/BeesBeesBees/README.md

 Build your first class in Grub.js.
 Grub will act as the superclass for all other types of bees.
 Work through the repo in the order specified below, making sure to pass all of the specs in `test/` - which you can run by typing `npm test` in your terminal.

 #### Things To Note:
-- This assignment must be written with ES6 classes.
-Don't forget about `extends` and `super`
+- This assignment must be written with ES6 classes by using the new `class`, `extends`, and `super` keywords
 - Although there are multiple tests for each class, you will only be able to see one test at a time.
 As soon as one test fails the spec runner stops running and you must pass the current test to continue.
+- Babel gives you access to [all of the ES6 features](https://ponyfoo.com/articles/es6).
+Feel free to experiment with unfamiliar features!

 #### Grub
-- [ ] Create a Grub class, in ES6 class style, with:
+- [ ] Create a Grub class, in ES6 style, with:
   - [ ] an `age` property that is set to `0`
   - [ ] a `color` property that is set to `pink`
   - [ ] a `food` property that is set to `jelly`
   - [ ] an `eat` method

 #### Bee
-- [ ] Create a Bee class, in ES6 class style, with:
+- [ ] Create a Bee class, in ES6 style, with:
-  - [ ] `extends` the Grub superclass
+  - [ ] the Grub superclass
   - [ ] an `age` property that is set to `5`
   - [ ] a `color` property that is set to `yellow`
   - [ ] a `food` property that is inherited from grub